Aortic Valve Replacement: Open

-- You may tire easily after the surgery, but you will gradually start to recover your strength.
+You may tire easily after the surgery, but you will slowly start to recover your strength.

-It may be several weeks before you fully recover.
+It may be a few weeks before you fully recover.

-- After you go home, take your temperature and your weight every day.
-Tell your doctor
+After you go home, take your temperature and weigh yourself every day.
+Tell your healthcare

-- Ask your healthcare provider when it is safe for you to drive.
+Ask your provider about when it is safe for you to drive.

-- Follow all the instructions your healthcare provider gives you for medicines, exercise,
+Follow all the instructions your provider gives you for medicines, exercise, diet,

-- Make sure all your dentists and other healthcare providers know about your medical
+Let all of your dentists and other healthcare providers know about your health history.

-history.

-You may need to take antibiotics before certain medical and dental procedures
+You may need to take antibiotics before certain medical and dental procedures.
+This

 Before you agree to the test or the procedure make sure you know: